Generalization Properties of NAS under Activation and Skip Connection Search: Introduction

 {\bf Technical challenges.} The technical challenges of this paper mainly focus on how to analyze activation functions with different properties and skip connections under a unifying framework.
-This work is non-trivial, firstly previous works mainly focus on the ReLU activation function~\citep{pmlr-v139-nguyen21g, cao2019generalization, pmlr-v97-allen-zhu19a} in optimization and generalization of a single fully-connected neural network.
-Their proofs heavily depend on properties of $\mathrm{ReLU}$, e.g., homogeneity and $\mathrm{ReLU}(x) = x\mathrm{ReLU}'(x)$ which are invalid when other commonly-used activation functions, e.g., Tanh, Sigmoid, and Swish, are used.
-This problem becomes quite intractable under the consideration of mixing of activation functions and residual connections.
-To tackle these technical challenges, we develop the following techniques: a) to handle the non-homogeneous property of Tanh, Sigmoid, and Swish, we develop a new integral estimation approach for minimal eigenvalue estimation. b) To establish the connection between minimum eigenvalues of NTK and generalization errors, we use the Lipschitz continuity to avoid the special property of ReLU.
-More importantly, we introduce a new technique~\citep{10.1214/ECP.v19-3807} to replace Gershgorin circle theorem for minimum eigenvalue estimation, which avoids concentration inequalities with negative probability in some certain cases \citep{pmlr-v139-nguyen21g}.
+This work is non-trivial; previous works mainly focus on the ReLU activation function~\citep{pmlr-v139-nguyen21g, cao2019generalization, pmlr-v97-allen-zhu19a} in optimization and generalization of a single fully-connected neural network.
+Their proofs heavily depend on the properties of $\mathrm{ReLU}$, e.g., homogeneity and $\mathrm{ReLU}(x) = x\mathrm{ReLU}'(x)$ which are invalid when other commonly-used activation functions, e.g., Tanh, Sigmoid, and Swish, are used.
+This problem becomes harder when mixed activation functions and residual connections are considered.
+To tackle these technical challenges, we develop the following techniques: a) to handle the non-homogeneous property of Tanh, Sigmoid, and Swish, we develop a new integral estimation approach for the minimal eigenvalue estimation. b) To establish the connection between the minimum eigenvalues of NTK and generalization errors, we use the Lipschitz continuity to avoid the special property of ReLU.
+More importantly, we introduce a new way to use Gershgorin circle theorem for minimum eigenvalue estimation, which avoids concentration inequalities with negative probability in some certain cases \citep{pmlr-v139-nguyen21g}.\looseness-1